dougalstanton/rpg/_reports/trophy-dark-no-mans-land.md

 banner_y: 0.272

 title: "No Man's Land"
+description: >
-summary: "An improvised game set on the Western Front in the Great War"
+  An improvised game set on the Western Front in the Great War.
+I played this in the days of posturing in the run-up to the Russian invasion of Ukraine.
 date: 2022-03-04

 system: trophydark